 Elsa Dial (company member) is a program administrator for Operation Conversation: Cops & Kids, a performance-based police–community relations model of the All Stars Project.
 She graduated from Wells College with a BA in performing arts, receiving the Helen Gertrude Dean ’25 Prize for Dramatic Expression.

 Joshua Langman (company member) is a lighting, sound, and projection designer, as well as an all-around theatre artist, teacher, writer, and graphic designer.
-He has worked with Ensemble Studio Theatre, the Castillo Theatre, Brooklyn Gypsies, Teátrica, The 52nd Street Project, the Jim Henson Foundation, the Between the Seas festival, Worry Noise Dirt Heat, Cidny Bullens, and many other groups.
-He teaches theatrical design at Talent Unlimited High School and has lectured and facilitated workshops on design at Carnegie Hall and other venues.
+He has designed for Summer Shorts at 59E59, Ensemble Studio Theatre, the Castillo Theatre, Brooklyn Gypsies, Teátrica, The 52nd Street Project, the Jim Henson Foundation, Between the Seas, Planet Connections, Worry Noise Dirt Heat, Cidny Bullens, and many other groups.
+He teaches theatrical design at Talent Unlimited High School and has lectured and facilitated workshops at Carnegie Hall and other venues.
 Joshua is the lyricist on Electric Eye’s Welcome to the Doll Den.
 He has designed many Electric Eye productions and events, and also serves as the company’s visual identity designer.
-Joshua has a master’s in educational theatre from the City College of New York and a BA from Sarah Lawrence College. joshualangman.com
+Joshua has a master’s in educational theatre from the City College of New York and a bachelor’s from Sarah Lawrence College. joshualangman.com